zmwangx/storyboard/README.md

 ## Known issues

-* Windows support is planned and already covered to some extent, but I haven't tested this on Windows yet, not even once, so don't be surprised if it doesn't work on Windows.
-Please report in the issue tracker — that's very much appreciated.
+* Windows support is planned and already tested to some extent, but testing is limited since unlike OS X, Windows is not my primary platform.
+Please report any issue in the issue tracker — that's very much appreciated.

 * `storyboard` uses `PIL.ImageFont` from Pillow to draw text, which is rather primitive and only allows one font at a time (no fallback).
 The default font packaged is Source Code Pro Regular, which only draws its supported code points, and leave unknown code points as boxes.
 In particular, there is no CJK support, so CJK characters in video filenames won't come out very nice.